 Sounds scary but it’ll never happen to me.
 That’s one of the most common thoughts small business owners have upon hearing about other companies attacked by hackers.
-In the case of IT security, ignorance is bliss for small businesses.
+In the case of cybersecurity, ignorance is bliss for small businesses.

 Until it’s not.